 The crisis has transformed the January 2026 World Economic Forum in Davos into an emergency diplomatic summit.
-Denmark withdrew its government delegation from Davos entirely, while French President Emmanuel Macron declared on January 20 that 'we do prefer respect to bullies, and rule of law to brutality,' directly confronting Trump's acquisition demands.
+Denmark withdrew its government delegation from Davos, while French President Macron declared on January 20 that 'we prefer respect to bullies, and rule of law to brutality,' confronting Trump's acquisition demands.
 European Council President António Costa convened an extraordinary meeting of all 27 EU leaders for late January to coordinate a unified response.
 The EU is preparing €93 billion ($108 billion) in retaliatory tariffs and considering deployment of its 'Anti-Coercion Instrument' to restrict U.S. companies' access to European markets.
-On January 19, Trump revealed in messages to Norwegian Prime Minister Jonas Gahr Støre that his Greenland push stems from not receiving the 2025 Nobel Peace Prize, stating he no longer feels 'obliged to think only of peace.'
+On January 19, Trump revealed in messages to Norwegian Prime Minister Jonas Gahr Støre that his Greenland push stems from not receiving the 2025 Nobel Peace Prize.
+He stated he no longer feels 'obliged to think only of peace.'

 Trump Arrives at Davos for Emergency Diplomatic Summit